 - Regular or lingering cold

 You can approach and discuss these symptoms in a return to work interview.
 Encourage the individual to open up about any work-related aspects that might be causing them.
-If these symptoms have persisted for a while, advise them to seek support for stress related mental health issues.
+If these symptoms have persisted for a while, advise them to seek support for stress-related mental health issues.
 The sooner they receive the help they need, the better their prospects of recovery.

-Employee rights in work-related stress and anxiety
+Employee Rights in work-related Stress and Anxiety

-When signed off work with stress in the UK, employees keep the same entitlement to sick pay.
+When signed off from work with stress in the UK, employees keep the same entitlement to sick pay.
 This means treating mental health difficulties the same way you would any physical illness.

 Also, when requesting time off work for anxiety or stress in the UK, the employee might ask for compensation.
 UK law allows them to claim for personal injury due to work-related stress in case it causes other health issues.

 If the employee can prove their stress resulted from harassment or discrimination, they might even pursue a tribunal claim.
 For them to pursue a claim, they’ll want to receive a diagnosis from a medical professional.

 In the case of long periods of absence, you may request a formal meeting to discuss their return to work.
 If the employee refuses to meet or misses multiple appointments, you can begin to consider a capability dismissal.

 Suffering from stress doesn’t count as a disability in the UK.
 However, this very common mental health issue can trigger conditions considered a disability.
 Every employer should take all the necessary steps to avoid such an outcome.